Patriarchal blessing (Latter Day Saints): In the LDS Church

 Members receive a copy of the blessing, and are advised to consult it throughout their lives.
 Since adherents believe the blessings are direct revelation from God, the church advises members to treat them as sacred, not to be shared casually with others.
+Members may also request copies of the patriarchal blessings of their direct ancestors.

 Any member found worthy and spiritually mature by their priesthood leader may receive a patriarchal blessing.
 Individuals who have been members from childhood generally ask to receive their patriarchal blessing as adolescents.

 According to former church president Ezra Taft Benson, "A patriarchal blessing is the inspired and prophetic statement of your life's mission together with blessings, cautions, and admonitions as the patriarch may be prompted to give."
 Blessings given in the 19th century often made use of themes, such as millennialism and polygamy, that are not common in today's blessings.
 During his presidency, Joseph Fielding Smith advised patriarchs to be conservative in their blessings unless "especially inspired otherwise".

 Although they are not generally ordained patriarchs, every Latter-day Saint father who holds the Melchizedek Priesthood can pronounce blessings upon his child or spouse, as necessary.
 Such blessings do not reveal the Tribe of Israel to which a person belongs.
 The church encourages families to create their own records of such blessings, but does not accept them into the official church archives in Salt Lake City as they would a blessing from an ordained patriarch.

 Those who have received a patriarchal blessing are told to read it "humbly, prayerfully, and frequently."
 By following the counsel in a patriarchal blessing, they can better understand and receive the blessings contained therein.

 According to historian D. Michael Quinn, patriarchs were paid in the early days of the LDS Church.
 The practice of paying patriarchs diminished in the 20th century and was officially ended in 1943. "'Both the Presiding Patriarch and local stake patriarchs charged a fee.
 In the 1840s the fee was $1 per patriarchal blessing at Nauvoo; by the end of the nineteenth century it had increased to $2 per blessing.
 Joseph Smith Sr. gave patriarchal blessings without payment of a fee, but would not record them.
 'Uncle' John Smith commented that he "lived very poor ever since we left Kirtland Ohio" (from January 1838 until January 1844).
 Then his nephew, Joseph Smith, ordained him a patriarch 'through which office I obtained a comfortable living.' "....Patriarchal blessing fees ended in 1902, although patriarchs were allowed to accept unsolicited donations.
 Not until 1943 did church authorities prohibit patriarchs from accepting gratuities for giving blessings."